-In 2017, the Supreme Court of Texas Permanent Judicial Commission for Children, Youth and Families77 launched the Statewide Collaborative on Trauma-Informed Care (SCTIC)78 to elevate trauma-informed policy and practices in the Texas child welfare system by creating a statewide strategy to support system reform, organizational leadership, cross-systems collaboration, and community-led efforts with data-informed initiatives.
+In 2017, the Supreme Court of Texas Permanent Judicial Commission for Children, Youth and Families launched the Statewide Collaborative on Trauma-Informed Care (SCTIC) to elevate trauma-informed policy and practices in the Texas child welfare system by creating a statewide strategy to support system reform, organizational leadership, cross-systems collaboration, and community-led efforts with data-informed initiatives.
 The SCTIC published a report in February 2019 entitled "Building a Trauma-Informed Child Welfare System: A Blueprint."
-79The Trauma Blueprint provides a plan for the state to advance trauma-informed care practices in the child welfare system but recognizes the interplay between other systems such as the juvenile justice system and suggests that the Blueprint can and should be used as a framework for any system.
+The Trauma Blueprint provides a plan for the state to advance trauma-informed care practices in the child welfare system, recognizes the interactions with other systems, and suggests that the Blueprint can and should be used as a framework for any system.

 The presence of ACEs does not mean that a child will experience poor life outcomes.
 Positive experiences and protective factors can prevent children from experiencing adversity and protect against many negative health and life outcomes.
-80 Judges have the power to lead the way in transforming the juvenile justice system into one that engages the children in their courtrooms, avoids re-traumatization, and supports recovery, all in the pursuit of increased public safety and reduced recidivism.
+Judges have the power to lead the way in transforming the juvenile justice